-Quby recently added Sysdig Secure to its environment to aid with container security monitoring and forensics.
+In addition, Quby recently added Sysdig Secure to its environment to aid with container security monitoring and forensics.
 “Sysdig Secure was very well-timed for us in the sense that we were looking internally at what kind of things we needed to do with cloud security,” reveals Kramer.
-One of the key security challenges identified by Quby was the complexity of performing investigation post incident. “
+For instance, one of the key security challenges identified by Quby was the complexity of performing investigation post incident.

 Winning customers with Sysdig